Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 # Education
 Ph.D.
 Student at Brown University 2016 - 2021
-* Directed the Personalized Education @ Scale lab
+* Directed the Personalized Education @ Scale lab.
+* Served as the department Faculty-Graduate Liaison (FGL) 2019-2021.

 Graduate of the University of Kentucky 2013 - 2016
 * Graduated with Honors in 3 years with majors in Computer Science and Mathematics, and a minor in Physics.